greg-raven/Uncommon-Sense/_posts/2012-12-31-a-right-of-the-people.md

 ---
-title: 'A right of the people'
+title: "A right of the people"
 layout: post
 categories:
-- 'Second Amendment'
+- Second Amendment
 tags:
 - Steven P. Halbrook
 ---